CodeWithFrida/playing-cursor/README.md

 # Playing with the cursor

-Some ideas how to make a boring navigation a little more interesting
+Some ideas on how to make a boring navigation a little more interesting

 <img src="hover.png">